chipsalliance/firrtl-spec/spec.md

   connect myoutput, myinput
 ```

-TODO: Define a notion of "connectable circuit component".
-TODO: These currently include only wires, registers, and ports.
-TODO: Every "connectable circuit component" has a "principle type" which governs what it can connect to.

 In order for a connection to be legal the following conditions must hold:

 1. The types of the left-hand and right-hand side expressions must be equivalent (see [@sec:type-equivalence] for details).